CodeURJC-DAW-2023-24/webapp16/README.md

 ---

-# Instructions for Running the Dockerized Application
+# :feet: Instructions for Running the Dockerized Application

 To run the application using the docker-compose.yml file, follow these instructions: